 \subsection{Explicit Fine-grained Alignment}

-To fully exploit fine-grained information, it is crucial to bridge the inherent modality differences between visual and textual modalities.
-Although most existing fine-grained alignment methods based on attention mechanisms have achieved certain results by implicitly aligning local features of images and texts, they cannot directly observe whether the corresponding local features of image and text are effectively aligned.
-We introduce an explicit cross-modal aggregation method based on the sparse similarity matrix between the image and text local features.
+To effectively leverage fine-grained information, it is necessary to narrow the underlying disparity between visual and textual modalities.
+Although many attention-based fine-grained alignment approaches have shown effectiveness by implicitly associating local regions in images with textual fragments, they provide no direct means to verify whether these localized correspondences are accurately aligned.
+We propose an explicit cross-modal aggregation approach that leverages the sparse similarity matrix between the local image and text features.
 To further reduce redundant information and minimize memory and time costs during fine-grained alignment, we use hard coding to align the aggregated language-grouped vision embeddings with both image and text embeddings, as shown in Figure~\ref{fig:efa}.

-{\bfseries Sparse Similarity Matrix Aggregation.} Some methods \cite{mukhoti2023open, yao2021filip} use loss functions based on fine-grained representations for cross-modal local alignment, which compute the similarity between all image patch embeddings and text token embeddings.
-Obviously, this approach is computationally and memory-intensive, making it difficult to scale to large batches.
-Therefore, some methods attempt to sparsify the full-size similarity matrix and only consider the retrieved embeddings that are similar to the query embedding.
-Most sparse processing methods are based on softmax, but the softmax approach tends to produce a low-entropy distribution from the perspective of gradient flow \cite{hoffmann2023eureka}.
-Therefore, we implement sparse similarity matrix aggregation using max-min normalization.
+{\bfseries Sparse Similarity Matrix Aggregation.} Some methods \cite{mukhoti2023open, yao2021filip} incur substantial computational and memory overhead, as they evaluate pairwise relationships between every image patch and every text token, which limits scalability to large batch sizes.
+Therefore, we apply a sparsification strategy to reduce the full pairwise similarity computation.
+While softmax is commonly used for such sparse processing, it tends to produce low-entropy similarity distributions that impede effective gradient flow \cite{hoffmann2023eureka}.
+Thus, we further adopt a max-min normalization scheme to achieve a more stable and expressive sparse similarity aggregation.

-An image $I$ and its corresponding text $T$ are fed into the visual encoder and textual encoder, respectively, as described in Section~\ref{sec:fe}.
-As illustrated in Figure~\ref{fig:spare}, the similarity between all image patches and text tokens is obtained by computing the inner product of the last hidden states $\{f_i^t\}_{i=1}^L$ and $\{f_i^v\}_{i=1}^N$ of the text transformer and the vision transformer. $s_{i,j}=f_i^t \cdot f_j^v$ represents the similarity between the text token $f_i^t$ and the image patch $f_j^v$, where $\cdot$ denotes the inner product.
-To obtain the aggregation weight, for each token $i$, we first normalize $s_{i,j}$ to [0,1] using the following min-max normalization formula:
+An image $I$ and its corresponding text $T$ are encoded through the visual and textual encoders, respectively.
+As presented in Figure~\ref{fig:spare}, the similarity between image patches and text tokens is computed via the inner product of the last hidden states $\{f_i^t\}_{i=1}^L$ of the text transformer and $\{f_i^v\}_{i=1}^N$ of the vision transformer. $s_{i,j}=f_i^t \cdot f_j^v$ measures the similarity between the text token $f_i^t$ and the image patch $f_j^v$, where $\cdot$ denotes the inner product.
+To obtain the aggregation weight, each token $i$ is first scaled to the range [0,1] through the following min-max normalization:

 We sparsify the normalized similarity matrix to encourage cross-modal interactions between each token and its patches with higher similarity: